TechSavantis/polisparalela/site/content/thinks/features-good-website.md

 You might also want to think about how much you feature your premises.
 If you think your customers might in part make their decision based on whether you work from a cool urban office rather than an industrial estate (and if you have a cool urban office), then show some great photos of where you work.
 It all goes towards setting the scene and positioning yourself in your customers mind.

-When we were deciding what we wanted to include on the Tomango site, we recognised that our clients place a lot of value on the people in the company, the skills we have in-house, and whether they'll feel comfortable working with us.
+When we were deciding what we wanted to include on the Polis Paralela site, we recognised that our clients place a lot of value on the people in the company, the skills we have in-house, and whether they'll feel comfortable working with us.
 So we have individual profile pages for everyone, and the customer gets to know a bit about us before we start.
 We're also fortunate enough to work from a pretty nice location - something that the sort of clients we want to work with tend to look for in their design agency - so we've got some great images of our studio too.

 ![](images/blog/about-slider3-1024x328.jpg)